Skip to content

 1864 – Dayton Might Have Been President

-Now here is where the story gets interesting.
+Now, here is where the story gets interesting.
 William was a favorite of Abraham Lincoln, who wanted William Dayton as his Vice President for the 1864 presidential campaign.
-But because a Southerner was thought to be a better candidate to heal the wounds of the Civil War, Andrew Johnson was chosen by the Republican Convention instead.
+But because a Southerner was thought to be a better candidate to heal the wounds of the Civil War, the Republican Convention chose Andrew Johnson instead.
 Since Lincoln was assassinated in 1865 at Ford’s Theater in DC, William Dayton would have been President.

 There is no man in public life for whose character I have a higher admiration”.